chitosan/AMBER-Umbrella_COM_restraint_tutorial/README.md

 Acknowledgements- thanks to the following for adding in the COM umbrella restraint code, testing of the tutorial and general work on simulation of lipids in AMBER:
-*Ross Walker, Ian Gould, Charles Lin, Ben Madej, Aage Skjevik, Knut Teigen, Philip Morris.*
+*Ross Walker, Ian Gould, Charles Lin, Ben Madej, Aage Skjevik, Knut Teigen, Philip Morris, Mariarosaria Ferraro.*